-SPECIAL RULES: Daemon of Nurgle, Daemonic, Locus of Virulence (see Heralds of Nurgle).
+SPECIAL RULES: Daemon of Nurgle, Daemonic, Large Target (2), Locus of Virulence (see Heralds of Nurgle).

 The Tally of Pestilence: Epidemius can draw power from the souls of plague victims and channel it to make other Daemons of Nurgle stronger.

 Whilst Epidemius is alive, keep a count of all unsaved Wounds caused by Daemons of Nurgle (friend or foe) and by spells from the Lore of Nurgle.

 At the start of each of your turns, consult the table below to determine the effect of the Tally of Pestilence.
 Note that these effects are cumulative.
 If Epidemius is killed, these effects are immediately lost.

-the chi which was a first the firs
+7 the chief and the same of th

-Wound ls Effect
+1 Wounds Effect

-0-6 No effect.
+ļ 0-6 No effect.

-7+ All Daemons of Nurgle (friend and foe)
+1 7+ All Daemons of Nurgle (friend and foe)

-gain +1 Strength.
+Ž gain +1 Strength.

-14+ All Daemons of Nurgle (friend and foe)
+1 14+ All Daemons of Nurgle (friend and foe)

-gain +1 Toughness.
+1 gain +1 Toughness.

-21+ All Daemons of Nurgle (friend and foe)
+1 21+ All Daemons of Nurgle (friend and foe)

-gain the Killing Blow special rule.
+- gain the Killing Blow special rule.

-28+ All Daemons of Nurgle (friend or foe)
+1 28+ All Daemons of Nurgle (friend or foe)

-re-roll failed ward saves.
+1 -344 re-roll failed ward saves.